idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial03_verification/step02_fem_convergence.md

 !media mms_spatial.png id=tutorial03-spatial-example caption=Example results for spatial convergence study.

-!alert tip title=Eliminate temporal error if possible When performing a spatial convergence study of a transient, it is best to design the simulation such that error associated with numerical integration is eliminated or minimal.
+!alert tip title=Eliminate temporal error if possible When performing a spatial convergence study of a transient simulation, it is best to design the simulation such that error associated with numerical integration is eliminated or minimal.

 ## Temporal Convergence